jeffwiroj/slesion/README.md

 #
-To be able to run the code, first download the training, val, and test data from ISIC 2017

-Data can be downloaded from https://challenge.kitware.com/#challenge/583f126bcad3a51cc66c8d9a ,use only part 1:segmentation
+To be able to run the code, first download the training, val, and test data from ISIC 2017 Data can be downloaded from https://challenge.kitware.com/#challenge/583f126bcad3a51cc66c8d9a ,use only part 1:segmentation

 Create a folder called data.
-In data, create 3 folders and name in test,val,train
+In data, create 3 folders and name in test,val,train.
 In each of the test,val,train folders, create 2 additional folders(one for the ground truth, the other for the input images).

-For the ground_truth folder, name it:ISIC-2017_type_GroundTruth,

-for the input images folder name it: ISIC-2017_type_Data,where type is either "Training","Test", or "Validation".
+For the ground_truth folder, name it:ISIC-2017_type_GroundTruth, for the input images folder name it: ISIC-2017_type_Data,where type is either "Training","Test", or "Validation".

 lesion.py is used to load up the data